ellysh/video-game-bots/InGameBots/protection.md

 	return 0;
 }
 ```
-You can see that the life parameter is stored in the global variable with the `gLife` name.
-After initialization the value equals to `MAX_LIFE` constant, i.e. 20.
-The state of keyboard key is checked in the `while` loop.
-We use [`GetAsyncKeyState`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646293%28v=vs.85%29.aspx) WinAPI function for this check. `GetAsyncKeyState` function has only one input parameter that defines the virtual-key code, which state should be checked.
-The parameter equals to `0x31` value, i.e. key *1* in our case.
-Then we decrement the life value in case the *1* key is not pressed.
-Otherwise, we increment the life value.
-One second delay is performed by `Sleep` WinAPI function.
+You can see that the life parameter is stored in a global variable with the `gLife` name.
+After initialization the value equals to the `MAX_LIFE` constant, i.e. 20.
+State of a keyboard key is checked in the `while` loop.
+We use the [`GetAsyncKeyState`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646293%28v=vs.85%29.aspx) WinAPI function to read key states.
+The `GetAsyncKeyState` function has only one input parameter, which defines the key to check.
+The parameter equals to the `0x31` virtual-key code.
+This code matches to the key *1*.
+If this key is not pressed, we decrement the life value.
+Otherwise, we increment this value.
+One second delay before the next reading of a key state is performed by the `Sleep` WinAPI function.

-You can compile in "Debug" configuration and launch the test application to clarify, how it works.
+You can compile TestApplication in the "Debug" configuration and launch it for testing.

 ### Investigation of Test Application